finnwurtz/HTML-Latitude-Weather/README.md

 # Latitude_Web
-This program uses HTML to display the data obtained in Python-API-Weather.
+This program uses HTML to display the data obtained using the Python-API-Weather program.